nextflow-io/training/docs/nf_template/5_pipeline.md

     Run your pipeline with the `test` and `docker` profile.

     ```bash
-    cd ..
+    cd /workspace/gitpod/nf-template
-    nextflow run nf-core-mypipeline -profile test,docker --outdir results
+    nextflow run <YOUR PIPELINE NAME HERE> -profile test,docker --outdir results
     ```

 ## Adding a new tool to your pipeline

-Here, you will be a process for `fastp`, a fastq data pre-processing tool that has functions for quality control, trimming of adapters, filtering by quality, and read pruning.
+Here, as an example, let's say you need a process for `fastp`, a fastq data pre-processing tool that has functions for quality control, trimming of adapters, filtering by quality, and read pruning.

-The `fastp` module will take fastq files from the sample sheet as inputs and will produce reports that you will add as inputs for the `MultiQC`
+The `fastp` module will take fastq files from the sample sheet as inputs and will produce reports that you will add as inputs for the `MultiQC` process

 <figure class="excalidraw">
 --8<-- "docs/nf_template/img/pipeline.excalidraw.svg"